 - A SENIAT agent inspects incoming shipments.
-The SENIAT agent compares the contents of the load to the import documentation such that it conforms to the invoices, packing lists, and other paperwork. - Following the SENIAT inspection, MINSALUD (or INSAI) inspects the goods. - A SENIAT appraiser compares the declared invoice price with international prices to monitor for evidence of dumping or tax evasion. - A customs agent assesses customs fees, port charges, and taxes, and completes a liquidation form. - SENIAT and port authorities stamp the liquidation form, accompanied by the required MINSALUD import permits. - The customs agency deposits the amount due in a SENIAT account in a local bank and presents the deposit slip to SENIAT and port authorities to obtain final clearance. - Once all aforementioned procedures occur and obligations are satisfied by Venezuelan authorities, Customs releases the merchandise.
+The SENIAT agent compares the contents of the load to the import documentation such that it conforms to the invoices, packing lists, and other paperwork. - Following the SENIAT inspection, MINSALUD (or INSAI) inspects the goods. - A SENIAT appraiser checks invoice price against global prices to spot dumping or tax evasion. - A customs agent assesses customs fees, port charges, and taxes, and completes a liquidation form. - SENIAT and port authorities stamp the liquidation form, accompanied by the required MINSALUD import permits. - The customs agency deposits the amount due in a SENIAT account in a local bank and presents the deposit slip to SENIAT and port authorities to obtain final clearance. - After completing procedures and meeting obligations, Venezuelan Customs releases the merchandise.